palliate/palgen/README.md

 ## Examples

-Check out the [examples](https://github.com/palliate/palgen/tree/master/examples) subfolder in the repository for various usage examples of Palgen.
+Check out the [examples](https://github.com/palliate/palgen/tree/master/examples) subfolder in the repository for various usage examples for palgen.

 Palgen itself uses palgen to generate parts of its documentation.
 You can check out those more complex modules in the [docs/modules](https://github.com/palliate/palgen/tree/master/docs/modules) subfolder.
 Since this project is part of the [palliate](https://palliate.io) project you may find additional usage examples in the other repositories within the [palliate organization](https://github.com/palliate).